Aleatoric uncertainty for Errors-in-Variables models in deep regression: An EiV model for deep learning

-where the minibatches $\{(x_{i_1}, y_{i_1}), \ldots, (x_{i_M}, y_{i_M})) \}$, the $M$ samples $\theta_m \sim q_\phi(\theta_m)$ and $M\cdot L$ samples $\zeta_{i_m, l} \sim \pi(\zeta_{i_m, l}|x_i, \sigma_x^2)$ will be drawn anew in each optimization step.
-Note that the way $\theta_m$ is sampled in \eqref{eq:mcloss} differs slightly from the way this is done in approaches such as \cite{gal2016dropout,gal2017concrete,kingma2015variational} as $\theta_m$ will be identical for all inputs $\zeta_{i_m,l}$ with the same $m$.\footnote{For the approach from \cite{kingma2015variational} this also means that Gaussian dropout of ``type A'' has to be used.} For some algorithms on the other hand, such as Bayes by Backprop \cite{blundell2015weight}, taking in \eqref{eq:mcloss} a single Monte Carlo sample $\theta_m = \theta$ for all $m$ instead might allow for a more efficient implementation.
-The loss function in \eqref{eq:loss} and \eqref{eq:mcloss} is the backbone of the EiV algorithm.
-To make the first term in \eqref{eq:mcloss} numerically stable, and suitable for backpropagation, the common "logsumexp" function can be used.
-Before we can use \eqref{eq:mcloss} for training however, we still have to fix the prior distributions and the variational distribution $q_\phi$.
+Note that the way $\theta_m$ is sampled in \eqref{eq:mcloss} differs slightly from the way this is done in approaches such as \cite{gal2016dropout,gal2017concrete,kingma2015variational}, as $\theta_m$ is identical for all inputs $\zeta_{i_m,l}$ with the same $m$.\footnote{For the approach from \cite{kingma2015variational} this also means that Gaussian dropout of ``type A'' has to be used.} The loss function in \eqref{eq:loss} and \eqref{eq:mcloss} is the backbone of the EiV algorithm.
+To make the first term in \eqref{eq:mcloss} numerically stable and suitable for backpropagation, the common "logsumexp" function can be used.
+Before we can use \eqref{eq:mcloss} for training, however, we must fix the prior distributions and the variational distribution $q_\phi$.

-\subsection{Choosing $\pi(\theta), \pi(\zeta_i)$ and $q_\phi$}
+\subsection{Choosing $\pi(\theta), \pi(\zeta)$ and $q_\phi$}